 Surely the most over-the-top action you’ll find on Netflix, this Indonesian pic shares thrilling choreography and key cast members with The Raid, but gleefully embraces the gory end of action.
 Director Timo Tjahjanto serves up a massive body count, and relishes coming up with as many different ways for a human to kill another human as he can, broken cattle bones in a freezing works being among our favourites (along with plenty of other shooting, breaking, and chopping manoeuvres).
 There’s probably a story in there somewhere but it escapes us just now—doesn’t stop this from being incredibly entertaining.

-If you have even one shred of a functioning heart, be prepared to be won over by this extraordinarily adorable talking bear in two extraordinarily British films.
-Both Paddington and Paddington 2 (also on Netflix) are “full-blown charm assaults“, with adventuring and amusement never lagging across the two films.
-In each, Paddington proves a loveable comic disruption to his adoptive family (Sally Hawkins and Hugh Bonneville, Madeleine Harris and Samuel Joslin), and finds himself going up against enjoyably OTT villains (Nicole Kidman in the first pic, and Hugh Grant the second).
+If you have even one shred of a functioning heart, be prepared to be won over by this extraordinarily adorable talking bear in an extraordinarily British pic that abundantly illustrates a family-friendly film’s seldom-realised potential to enrapture all ages.
+In Paddington, adventuring and amusement are never lagging as Paddington proves a loveable comic disruption to his adoptive family (Sally Hawkins and Hugh Bonneville, Madeleine Harris and Samuel Joslin), and finds himself going up against an enjoyably OTT villain in the form of Nicole Kidman.
 The results?
 So adorable you just want to squeeze something to bits.

 An incredibly moving portrayal of the bond between mother and son, Room also functions as an unsettling captivity thriller.
 Trapped in a windowless, 10-by-10-foot enclosure, Brie Larson plays a mother raising and protecting her five-year-old son Jack—even as a sicko keeps them trapped there.
 Her efforts to preserve Jack’s optimism and innocence in this awful situation are deeply affecting, with Larson winning an Academy Award for her superb work in building an onscreen maternal relationship with the then seven-year-old Jacob Tremblay (himself kept innocent of the film’s true nature by the production).